metabrainz/musicbrainz-server/INSTALL.md

 The easiest method of installing a local MusicBrainz Server may be to download the [pre-configured virtual machine](http://musicbrainz.org/doc/MusicBrainz_Server/Setup), if there is a current image available.
+In case you only need a replicated database, you should consider using [mbslave](https://bitbucket.org/lalinsky/mbslave).

 If you want to manually set up MusicBrainz Server from source, read on!